lude-bri/libft_42_LP/README.md

 -----
 # <a name="#index-2"> 2.
 Preprocessors </a>

+Preprocessors are programs that process the source code before compilation.

+It means that before even reading the code, it will take into account what is defined, almost like rules, and the program will execute accordingly the rules we've set.

+In C programming, preprocessing is the first step in the compilation of a C code.
+One of the important functions of a preprocessor is to include the header files that contain the library functions used in the program.
+The preprocessor in C also defines the constants and expands the macros.[(see more)](https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm)

+> [!IMPORTANT]
+> A Macro in C is essentially a piece of code or a value that is associated with an identifier.
+This identifier, known as the macro name, is defined using the #define preprocessor directive.

 Whenever we use `#include`, we are informing the **preprocessor** to handle the contents of a specified file.
 In other words, we tell the computer to look up that standard library and read the following code according to the rules defined by the library!

 The `#include` command allows two syntaxes: